Wildlife Technology/Pennsylvania State University

 Knud currently teaches three to four courses a semester -- from basic surveying

-CMT students.
+to construction law.
 He teaches in the Surveying Engineering Technology program and the Construction Management Technology program.

 |B.S.||Civil Engineering/Carnegie Mellon University|